sensu/sensu-docs/content/sensu-go/6.7/web-ui/view-manage-resources.md

 ## View resource data in the web UI

-You can view the JSON definition for any event or entity and the JSON or YAML definition for any configuration resource directly in the web UI.
+You can view and copy the YAML or JSON definition for any event, entity, or configuration resource directly in the web UI.

 ### View resource data for an event or entity

-To view and copy the JSON and YAML definitions for any event or entity in the web UI:
+To view and copy the YAML and JSON definitions for any event or entity in the web UI:

 1. Open the individual resource page for the event or entity.
 2. Click ⋮ at the top-right of the page.